Killjoybr/Killjoybr/README.md

 ✒️ On my free time I like to listen to rap and play video-games

-📚 Reading: Indexing and abstracting in theory and practice by F.W.Lancaster
+📚 Reading: Nothing for now
 ### I've already worked with... 🔧

 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)